willwright1213/table_top_maker/README.md

 There is no gui functionality (This app is not in a working state).
 What I'm doing right now is setting up the "skeleton" of my application for a lack of a better word.
 This means writing functions related to database queries (insert, remove, select, etc..) and eventually functions that would generate html files for the view.

-# SQlite3

-This Project works with the amalgammation files of sqlite3 which I have no included in this repository.
-Sqlite3 can be downloaded here: https://www.sqlite.org/download.html
-In the root folder of the project, create a folder "lib/sqlite3", and include the files of the ammalgammation in this folder.

-# World.cpp

-World.cpp currently has database transactions function which were there for test, but will be removed as soon as everything works with Database.cpp.
-The world is basically our database, as one if its main role is to hold the path of our db that our transactions will be performed on.